gashawgedef/Steghub_Devops_Engineering_Projects/project-03-MERN_STACK/aws-mern-stack-implementation101-to-108.md

 ![image](assets/52_install_concurently.jpg)

-- Install nodemon.
+- Install **nodemon**.
 It is used to run and monitor the server.
 If there is any change in the server code, nodemon will restart it automatically and load the new changes.

 ```
 npm install nodemon --save-dev